 Escape to the country on Saltspring Island, BC.
 Fully equipped women's guest cabin in rural setting.
 Close to sea, lakes and hiking trails. \$35.00 single, \$50.00 double.
 Special rates for week or month.
-Call (604) 653-9475 or write: Gillian Smith, C85, King Road, RR 1, Fulford Harbour, BC VOS 1CO.
+Call (604) 653-9475 or write: Gillian Smith, C85, King Road, RR 1, Fulford Harbour, BC VOS 1C0.

 The Womanist is free.
 But, like all other publications, we must rely on ads and subscriptions to cover our costs.
 We are free because we believe that all women, whatever their economic situation, should be able to get news about women.
 We have noticed that most feminist periodicals do not get distributed much farther than the women's community.
 By being free we find that we can distribute The Womanist to places where women are, such as laundromats, corner stores, and community centres.
 We need your help to make The Womanist accessible!
 Please subscribe or advertise.
 Or write us and tell us where you think the newspaper should be distributed in your community.
 Help us ensure that all women who want the news about women can get The Womanist!

-Subscribe to The Womanist Yes, I would like to subscribe to The Womanist (GST included) individual: \$10 (pays for the mailing of your copy) institution: \$30, non-profit \$17 sustaining: \$30 or more (helps pay for additional copies to be distributed free to other women) gift: \$10 or more (send a subscription to a friend) Yes, I would like to get inventing doing artwork olved with The doing distr send me a ribution Name Address City Telephone Prov P. Code The Womanist, 541 Sussex Drive, Suite 201, Ottawa, Ontario K!N 6Z6
+Subscribe to The Womanist

+Yes, I would like to subscrindividual: \$10 (pays institution: \$30, nonsustaining: \$30 or modistributed free to or gift: \$10 or more (sen for the mailing of you profit \$17 ore (helps pay for add ther women) ur copy) ditional copies to be

+Yes, I would like to get involved with The Womanist writing doing distribution doing artwork send me advertising rates

+Name -

+Address Prov.
+P. Code

+Telephone

+The Womanist, 541 Sussex Drive, Suite 201, Ottawa, Ontario K!N 6Z6